 Why IBEW Local 607?

 You deserve an equal place across the table from your employer.
 This is how a fair agreement is negotiated between IBEW Local Union 607 and the local division of NECA (National Electrical Contractors Association).
 An equal number of management representatives and labor representatives come to a fair agreement which is of benefit to both parties.
 If you are paid the prevailing wage, you are paid the fairly negotiated wage agreed upon between electrical workers and their employers.
-If you work on a prevailing wage job within IBEW Local Union 607 Jurisdiction you will notice a raise on September 1st, 2018. ($33.15 hourly wage and $24.12 fringe benefits) We believe this is the wage and benefit package that you deserve every day.
+If you work on a prevailing wage job within IBEW Local Union 607 Jurisdiction you received a raise on September 1st, 2018. ($33.15 hourly wage and $24.12 fringe benefits) We believe this is the wage and benefit package that you deserve every day.
 A fair day's pay for a fair day's work!

 Your shop can become a union shop.
 The result will be a higher standing for you and you coworkers, and your employer will be among thousands of successful union electrical contractors.
 Contact us for more information about joining.